arthlor/Yeser/docs/core/testing-quality-assurance.md

 2.  **Code Reviews:** All new code and significant changes are reviewed by at least one other developer (or lead) before merging to `develop` or `main` branches.
 Reviews focus on correctness, adherence to standards, performance, and test coverage.
 3.  **Automated Testing:** Unit and component tests are written alongside feature development.
 These should be run locally by developers and ideally in a CI environment.
 4.  **Developer Testing:** Developers manually test their features on simulators and physical devices before creating a pull request.
 5.  **Sprint/Feature Testing:** At the end of a development cycle or before a release, dedicated manual testing is performed covering all new features and critical existing functionality.
+This includes verifying any backend logic changes by interacting with the application or, if necessary, directly testing RPCs/triggers in a staging-like environment.
 6.  **Regression Testing:** Before releases, a suite of manual or (in future) automated regression tests is executed to ensure existing features are not broken.
 7.  **Device Testing:** Testing on a range of physical iOS and Android devices to catch device-specific issues.
 8.  **User Acceptance Testing (UAT) (Informal):** For Yeşer, this involves the primary stakeholder (representing Ayşe) reviewing and approving features and overall app quality before public release.